jeremynoesen/BoneBot/README.md

 The command `bbmeme <optional text> <optional image>` generates a meme.
 If an image or text is provided, the generator will use these, otherwise, random images and text lines will be used.
 These text lines will be in `texts.txt` and the images will be placed in a folder called `images` in the bot install directory.
 The images should ideally be JPEG or PNG format.
 The texts file will designate a new line as a separator for different texts.

 ### Responder
 BoneBot can respond to messages based on phrases set in `responses.txt`.
-The format is `trigger // response` and for trigger phrases with multiple parts that can be separate or out of order, you can do `part1 / part2 / etc // response`.
+The format is `trigger // response` and for trigger phrases with multiple parts that can be separate or out of order with multiple responses that send in order, you can do `part1 / part2 / etc // response1 // response2`.
 When the bot sees a message with all of the trigger phrases, the response will be sent as a message from the bot.

 ### Reactor
 BoneBot can react with emotes to messages in a similar way to responding.
 These are set up in `reactions.txt` and have the same format as responses, except the response is replaced with an emote.
 You can either put a standard emoji as the response, or you can put the raw discord emoji code for custom emotes.
 You can get this in discord by typing \ and then :emote: and it will give you the emote as its code.

+### Commands
+BoneBot allows for custom commands to be made to provide one or multi message responses.
+The format is the same as responder, but without multiple trigger parts.
+You do not need to include the command prefix, that is automatically added on.

 ### Status
 BoneBot can have various now playing statuses shown in Discord.
 You can put custom statuses in `statuses.txt`.
 Each new line designates a different status message.